 Loyola University Chicago recognizes that creating a culture free of gender-based violence requires a multi-pronged approach to prevention.
 Explained in detail below are the University initiatives aimed at the prevention of sexual assault, dating/domestic violence, and stalking:

-Haven is an mandatory online course for all incoming undergraduate students at Loyola.
-Haven was developed on the idea that all students have something to gain from learning about sexual assault and being more actively involved in prevention.
+Sexual Assault Prevention for Undergraduates/Graduates is an mandatory online course for all incoming undergraduate students at Loyola.
+It was developed on the idea that all students have something to gain from learning about sexual assault and being more actively involved in prevention.
 Haven focuses on empowering students on campus to promote the safe, healthy communities we all want to be part of.

 This 50-minute training is required for all incoming undergraduate students.
 New members in sorority and fraternity life are given additional active bystander training.
 Most students endorse positive attitudes and behaviors that do not support violence.
 This training communicates that Loyola is a community where speaking up and stepping in is expected and delivers three easy methods for successfully and safely intervening.
 Click here to learn more about being an active bystander.